Founder and CEO

 Corporate Counsel Women of Color, Founder & CEO

-In this role, she provides strategic leadership within the areas of branding, publishing, business development, web development and interactive, marketing, sponsorships, and fundraising.
-Mrs. Robinson Haden is also responsible for developing programming for diverse professional lawyers including CCWC’s Annual Career Strategies Conferences, which have been held nationally in New York City, Las Vegas, Beverly Hills, and Chicago and CCWC’s International Career Strategies Symposiums, which have been held abroad in Paris, London, South Africa, Dubai, Singapore, and Sao Paulo.
+In this role, she performs chief legal officer functions in the areas of privacy, litigation, intellectual property, tax, governance, and other legal matters.
+As CEO, she provides strategic leadership within the areas of branding, publishing, business development, web development and interactive, marketing, sponsorships, and fundraising.
+Mrs. Robinson Haden is also responsible for developing programming for diverse professional lawyers including CCWC’s Annual Career Strategies Conferences, which have been held nationally in New York City, New Orleans, Las Vegas, Los Angeles, and Chicago and CCWC’s International Career Strategies Symposiums, which have been held abroad in Paris, London, Moscow, South Africa, Dubai, Singapore, and Sao Paulo.
 In addition, she developed and provides creative direction to CCWC’s website, which averages over two million hits per year.
 Mrs. Robinson Haden is further responsible for spearheading the 2011 groundbreaking research report on the career progression of women of color attorneys entitled “Perspectives of Women of Color Attorneys in Corporate Legal Departments.”

 Mrs. Robinson Haden’s collegiate years were just as accomplished as her legal career.
 She attended North Carolina Central University and received her Bachelor of Arts, magna cum laude, in 1994.
-Notably, she served as a campus leader in the coveted role of Miss North Carolina Central University, where she provided public service to the Durham, North Carolina community and served as a national ambassador to the university and the school’s 5,000 students.
+Notably, she served as a campus leader in the coveted role of Miss North Carolina Central University, where she provided public service to the Durham, North Carolina community and served as a national ambassador to the university.
 She attended Indiana University School of Law at Bloomington and received her Juris Doctorate in 1998.
-While at Indiana–Bloomington, Mrs. Robinson Haden served as President of the Student Law Association, the Notes and Comments Editor of the Indiana Journal of Global Legal Studies, and as a member on the Moot Court Board.
-She completed her certificate in Entertainment Media Management from New York University (with a 3.8 GPA).
+While at Indiana–Bloomington, Mrs. Robinson Haden served as President of the Student Law Association, the Notes, and Comments Editor of the Indiana Journal of Global Legal Studies, and as a member of the Moot Court Board.
+She completed her certificate in Entertainment Media Management from New York University.